Close Menu

 Cyber security concept showing businessman using smartphone with padlock icon, password protection, data encryption, secure connection and digital privacy in modern technology

-The average enterprise manages thousands of devices across laptops, smartphones, tablets, Internet of Things or IoT sensors, and servers.
+The average enterprise manages thousands Cybersecurity of devices across laptops, smartphones, tablets, Internet of Things or IoT sensors, and servers.
 Each device represents both an opportunity and a vulnerability, creating a complex security puzzle that organizations must solve daily.
 While many companies focus heavily on perimeter defenses and endpoint protection software, they often overlook one of the most fundamental aspects of cybersecurity: comprehensive device lifecycle management.
 This strategic approach doesn’t just track assets—it transforms how organizations think about security from the moment a device enters their environment until its final decommission.

 Table of Contents